Summer Travel Program

 About the Program

-This summer the Africana Studies Department at the University of Massachusetts Boston will offer a unique academic program on location in Haiti.
-This program explores the history, politics, culture, and the economic and social developments taking places in Haiti, from both external and internal perspectives.
-It will facilitate students’ understanding of Haiti through total immersion into culture, environment, language, and the country's economic, political and social realities.
 Students will visit significant historical, cultural, and ecological sites in various towns including day trips to St. Marc, Gonaives and Kenscoff.
-Other planned field trips include a two-day excursion to the beautiful artistic town of Jacmel in the southeast part of Haiti, and a special two-day historic and cultural field trip to Cap Haitien to visit the citadel and King Henri Christophe’s Sans-Souci palace ruins in the town of Milot.
+Other planned trips include a two-day eco-excursion to the beautiful, artistic and literary town of Jacmel in southeastern Haiti, and a special twoday historic and cultural field trip to the north in Cap Haitien to visit the Citadel and King Henri Christophe’s Sans-Souci palace ruins in the town of Milot.

-Additional activities will include presentations by local experts, participation in local cultural events, and meetings with civic and political leaders.
 Students are expected to attend two preparatory sessions at UMass Boston, read the assigned materials, and be prepared to participate in class discussions.

 Faculty